What is Layering in Money Laundering?

 Cash deposits into an account are withdrawn immediately.
 Criminals ensure that they do not cross the transaction and deposit cash limits.
 If regular transactions barely fall behind the threshold or add up precisely to the prescribed limit, then it’s a red flag.

-AML compliance services such as AML/CFT Policy, Controls & Documentation, Annual AML/ CFT Risk Assessment Report, and AML/ CFT health check-ups will help businesses understand if they are following the proper procedures to prevent money laundering and financing of terrorist activities.
+Implementing AML compliance framework, including AML/CFT Policy, Controls & Documentation, Annual AML/ CFT Risk Assessment Report, and AML/ CFT health check-ups will help businesses understand if they are following the proper procedures to detect the layering of the criminal proceeds and prevent money laundering and financing of terrorist activities.

 There are several reasons why illicit money goes unnoticed.
 The prominent reasons are having insufficient staff trained in AML compliance, false-positive screening results, sanctions compliance, lack of seriousness of the higher management in AML compliance, outdated technology being used for AML compliance.

 Financial institutions and other regulated entities face these and several other challenges in AML compliance.
 It would be best to get a company on board that can streamline the process of AML compliance and helps businesses follow the AML rules without fail.

 If you need the services of professional AML consultants, you can always rely on AML UAE- a leading AML consultant in the UAE that provides end-to-end AML compliance services at a nominal fee.
 We offer a comprehensive range of AML compliance services ranging from AML Training, AML health check, AML/ CFT policy, controls, and procedures documentation, to AML software selection to setting up an in-house AML compliance department set up.
 Rely on experts to fight money laundering by immediately identifying suspicious transactions and layering.

 For your smooth journey towards your goals

 Our recent blogs

 Add a comment

 Share via :